nghiango1/bookbot/courses/sql/Chapter_1/README.md

-# SQL - Structure query language

-Create CashPal with SQL:

-- To moving data from one place (UI) into otheres place (Database)
-- SQL is the language to communicate with (Relational) Database, to bringing data in and out
-- Just a better Excel without using API

-## Chapter 1: Introduction
+# Chapter 1: Introduction

-### Lession 1: What is SQL?
+## Lession 1: What is SQL?

 While it great to have the friendly `run` UI, we may want to setup our own local for later progress in guess mode.
 I setup some basic local SQL development with Posgress here